Back

 Umbilical Cord Blood in Medicine

-Umbilical cord blood is a valuable resource for treating various blood disorders due to the presence of stem cells.
-These stem cells can form all types of blood cells when needed, making them useful for restoring blood formation and the immune system after intensive chemotherapy or radiation therapy.
+Umbilical cord blood is a valuable resource for the treatment of various blood disorders.
+This is due to the blood stem cells contained in umbilical cord blood.
+These cells can generate all types of blood cells when needed and are therefore used, for example, to restore blood formation and the immune system after severe chemotherapy or radiation therapy1.

-To date, umbilical cord blood has been used to treat approximately 80 diseases, including various cancers, blood disorders, and immune system disorders (source: https://www.ebmt.org/education/ebmt-handbook)
+So far, umbilical cord blood has been used in the treatment of approximately 80 diseases, including various types of cancer, blood disorders, and immune system disorders2.

-Due to the unique properties of stem cells, umbilical cord blood also serves as a foundation for developing new, innovative therapies.
+Due to the special properties of stem cells, umbilical cord blood is also a foundation for the development of new, innovative therapies.

 Ikona